jaspervdj/patat/README.md

 ### Speaker Notes

-`patat` supports comments which can be used as speaker notes.
+Version 0.9 and later support comments which can be used as speaker notes.

 ```markdown
 ---